onap/vnfrqts-requirements/docs/Chapter7.rst

 Technology Independent Records - VNF Scaling Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The VNF Scaling\* (short for measurementForVfScalingFields –
+The VNF Scaling\* (short for measurementForVfScalingFields â€“
 actual name used in JSON specification) Record contains information
 about VNF and VNF resource structure and its condition to help in
 the management of the resources for purposes of elastic scaling.

-Technology Independent Records – otherFields
+Technology Independent Records â€“ otherFields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The otherFields Record defines fields for events belonging to the